atropos112/argocd-app-gen/README.md

+# This is very much WIP.
+Namely I need to work on:

+- Its not at all generic.
+- There are no tests.
+- ReadMe sucks.

 # Aim

 The aim of this project is to generate a yaml which is a custom resources of type `applications.argoproj.io`.
 This yaml should describe an application in a given repository.
 So that doing `kubectl apply -f thisyaml.yaml` will delpoy the application to ArgoCD which will the deploy it correctly to the cluster itself.